teglev/hexlet-git/README.md

 Hello, Hexlet!
-I'v done my firsrt commit mzfcrs!
+How are you?